Mauryne/SP2-ERP/README.md

 ##

+There is a major bug in this application :
+- in the statistics tab, the graph is not displayed correctly when the user changes the date.

+##

 In order to improve this application, it will be wise to add:

 - a tab allowing you to manage the company's sales;